MD-PhD Student Research Aimed at Improving Patient Care

 Graduate student Ben Schrank’s paper in Nature started with a hunch.
 Schrank, a student in Columbia’s MD-PhD program, and his mentor Jean Gautier, PhD, were looking for new proteins that might be involved in DNA repair.
 “If you’re able to inhibit DNA repair, you could make cancer treatments more effective,” Schrank explains.

-After sending a batch of frog DNA through a mass spectrometry machine, the machine produced a long list of more than 100 proteins that could potentially play a role.
+A mass spectrometry machine analyzed a batch of frog DNA and produced a long list of more than 100 proteins that could potentially play a role.
 Two possibilities—Arp2/3 and actin—stood out to Schrank and Gautier, professor of genetics & development in the Institute for Cancer Genetics at the Vagelos College of Physicians and Surgeons, who has studied DNA repair for years.

 “Our project was high risk, high reward,” says Schrank.
 “There was no precedent in the scientific literature that explained active roles for Arp2/3 and actin.
 It was a gamble on my part.
 Jean and I talked and he encouraged me to do the experiments.”